-Dr Lauran Doak is a Lecturer in the Institute of Education at Nottingham Trent University.
+Dr Lauran Doak is a Senior Lecturer in the Institute of Education at Nottingham Trent University.
 Lauran's undergraduate teaching centres on Special & Inclusive Education, leading the modules Disability & Equality and Inclusive Theories & Practices.
 She also undertakes supervision of PhD and EdD students in Education.

 Before joining NTU in 2018, Lauran was an Associate Lecturer at Sheffield Hallam University where she taught across a range of modules in disability, autism, education and childhood studies.
 She was formerly a classroom teacher for nine years and a Governor in a special school.